HermanMartinus/justsketchme-frontend/_drafts/posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

 author: Dante Ludolf

 ---
+#### The OG is still as cool as ever

+PoseSpace is a digital art luminary that has stood the test of time and provided millions of artists with the tools to fully realise their creations.

 · Can you tell us a bit about yourself and how long you’ve been running Pose Space?

 · What was the inspiration behind starting up?